amabdallah/Demo_WaMDaM_Wizard/test.md

 This online moderated registry aims to promote consistent terminology (i.e., Controlled Vocabularies-(CVs)) to describe water system components and their attributes across datasets, models, and users, while still retaining the native terms.
 Registering your model's native terms against these CVs will allow you to relate, query, and compare all of your water management data within a single database.

-## Required software and hardware
+## Required hardware and software
-* Linux local machine
+* Linux or windows local machine
 * A Web server to host this controlled vocabulary server.
 Here we use an Amazon Elastic Compute Cloud instance (Amazon EC2) at the Amazon Web Services (AWS).
 Ubuntu Server 16.04
 *	Excel 2007 and on (.xlsx) to organize the CV terms and load them dynamically to the web-server in one command line
 *	MySQL to host the CV database in the server